DuxfordSBD/duxfordsbd.github.io/_posts/news/2021-03-02-We-Are-Back.md

 ---
-teaser: "The Duxford Soap Box Derby will run in 2021"
+teaser: "The Duxford Soap Box Derby will plan to run in 2021"
-title: The 2021 Duxford Soap Box Derby is planning to run
+title: We are back!
+Save the date.
 description:
 layout: page
 header: no